- About the Beit Midrash Research Project

 Publications and Additional Resources

 Kent, Orit and Allison Cook (2014).
 Teachers as Learners and Practitioners: Shifting Teaching Practice Through Havruta Pedagogy.
-Journal of Religious Education [Preprint-PDF].
+Journal of Religious Education, Volume 109, Issue 5, 2014 [Preprint-PDF].

 Kent, Orit and Allison Cook (2013).
 "Intentional Chevruta Learning: Cultivating Ethical and Spiritual Growth in Learners."
 Think, The Lola Stein Institute Journal (Fall 2013).
 22-23.